platformsh-templates/strapi/README.md

 Strapi is a Headless CMS framework written in Node.js.

 **Note: This template is set up for a production Strapi site, you cannot create new collection types at runtime.
-Please clone, branch, develop, and push to create new collections.**
+Please clone, branch, Run dev server locallly add the new collections, and push to create new collections and changes to platform.sh.**

 ## Features